bladeszasza/TMNTCrisisSolving/docs/INTEGRATIONS.md

 ---

-This integration guide covers the essential patterns for extending or integrating with the Natural Conversation Test Suite system.
+This integration guide covers patterns for extending or integrating with the Natural Conversation Test Suite system.